Thosch5830/hello-world/README.md

 Hi!
 My name is T.H.,and im realitively new to coding.
-Hopefully when all is said and done, I'll be confident in my new learned abilities.
+Hopefully when all is said and done, I'll be confident in my newly learned abilities.